AdaCore/spark2014/docs/lrm/source/packages.rst

-The Part_Of aspect can also be used in a different way to indicate that an object or state abstraction is to be treated as though it were declared within a protected unit or task unit (see TBD).
+The Part_Of aspect can also be used in a different way to indicate that an object or state abstraction is to be treated as though it were declared within a protected unit or task unit (see section :ref:`tasks-and-synchronization`).

 .. centered:: **Static Semantics**